daphnekao/Spanning-ATM/src/README.md

 ## Improvements:
-- Many functions in this implementation display error messages to the user such as "Not a valid response.
+- Many functions in this implementation tell the user warnings such as "Not a valid response.
 Canceling transaction."
-However, a programmer fixing and extending this application might wish to throw actual errors and raise actual exceptions "behind the scenes" for efficient debugging.
+However, a programmer fixing and extending this application might wish to throw errors and raise actual exceptions "behind the scenes" for efficient debugging.

+- There needs to be more (and more consistent) error handling in general.

 - There are several blocks like the following scattered among the modules, none of them standardized: